Can Birds Drink Milk?

 Possible benefits of milk for bird health include:

-• Stronger bones – The calcium and vitamin D in milk promotes bone density and prevents fractures and deformities.
+• Stronger bones – The calcium and vitamin D in milk promote bone density and prevent fractures and deformities.

 • Improved feather quality – Keratin proteins in milk may contribute to fuller, healthier plumage.